hsfl/cosmos-docs/pages/4-tutorials/namespace/alias.md

 To simplify the use of this equation we use an alias such as "imuTempCelcius"

+The code for creating an alias would be as follows:

 ```
 string equation = "(\"device_imu_temp_000\" - 273.15)";
 jsonhandle eqhandle;